FunmiOlaitan/Coding-Challenges/README.md

 # Coding Challenge

 This repository presents a series of coding challenges aimed at improving programming skills.
-Each challenge offers a distinct problem statement alongside a solution initially developed for command line interfaces (CLI).
-Over time, solutions are evolved by incorporating graphical user interfaces (GUI) for enhanced user interaction.
-Furthermore, the adoption of Object-Oriented Programming (OOP) methodologies is used, given suitability for addressing various problems through a class-based approach.
+Any solution within these challenges can be developed using Command Line Interfaces (CLI), Graphical User Interfaces (GUI), and or Object-Oriented Programming (OOP) methodologies.
+Projects have the flexibility to evolve, adapting and incorporating different approaches as needed.
+As projects progress, they may transition from one form of implementation to another, allowing for a comprehensive exploration of different development paradigms.

 ## Directory Structure